jsalfity/CarND-T1-P1-LaneLines/README.md

 ### 2. Identify potential shortcomings with your current pipeline
 One shortcoming is the small sample size of videos to process.
 Videos from different freeways, different time of days, and weather are all more data to process and tune the lane finding algorithm.
+Another shortcoming is the hardcoded parameters in the lane finding algorithm.
+For example, each transformation, edge, grayscale, Hough, has it's own fixed parameters.

 ### 3. Suggest possible improvements to your pipeline
 An improvement to add use the average, from all the frames, of the mean and y-intercept of each frame.
 Given the camera being in a fixed location, the lane lines look like they will be in generally the same x,y locations and contain the same slope.
 This would decrease the noise and jitter in each frame.
 Another improvement is to fit a spline or high order polynomial curve to the lanes.
+Lastly, dynamic updating of algorithm parameters can lead to a more precise and more robust overall pipeline.